8.14 Concealed Pregnancy

 Recognition and Referral

-All professionals are responsibility for supporting a woman to access and attend antenatal care at the point a concealed pregnancy is disclosed or suspected.
-Depending on the reasons given for concealment and/or denial, a women may need support accessing mental health services; including referral to perinatal mental health care.
+All professionals are responsible for supporting a pregnant person to access and attend antenatal care at the point a concealed pregnancy is disclosed or suspected.
+Depending on the reasons given for concealment and/or denial, they may need support accessing specialist services such as mental health services, including referral to perinatal mental health care.

 Action on Suspecting Concealed Pregnancy